-- The Ironworkers Supplementary Pension Trust Fund shall be administered as a Group RRSP by the Trust Administrator, who shall receive contributions as noted in 21A.01 above and who shall credit the amounts received to the individual accounts established for the Employees.
+- The Ironworkers Supplementary Pension Trust Fund shall be administered as a Group RRSP by the Trust Administrator, who shall receive contributions as noted in clause 21A.01 above and who shall credit the amounts received to the individual accounts established for the Employees.
 Each employee will have credited to their account the full amount of the contribution submitted on their behalf.
 Each employee will be responsible for directing the Trust Administrator to invest contributions made on their behalf into their choice of the investment options available through the Trust Administrator.
-Administration fees charged by the Trust Administrator in respect to each employee's account will be paid directly from that employee's account or by such other arrangement as may be acceptable to the Trust Administrator. - 21A.03 The choice of Trust Administrator shall be reviewed once each year by the Co-Chairmen of the Ironworkers Structural Trade Division Negotiating Committee and the Business Managers of Local Unions #720 and #725.
-Both Business Managers plus at least one of the Trade Division Co-Chairmen must be in agreement to change the Trust Administrator. - Pension benefits paid out for each employee will be determined solely by that employee, based on the balance of their RRSP account at the time the worker/ chooses to retire, provided such payments comply with all Federal and Provincial legislation pertaining to Registered Retirement Savings Plans. - 21A.05 Contributions to this Fund will be made solely by the Employee and all such remittances sent to the Fund on behalf of an Employee will be considered a payment of wages.
+Administration fees charged by the Trust Administrator in respect to each employee's account will be paid directly from that employee's account or by such other arrangement as may be acceptable to the Trust Administrator. - The choice of Trust Administrator shall be reviewed once each year by the Co-Chairmen of the Ironworkers Structural Trade Division Negotiating Committee and the Business Managers of Local Unions #720 and #725.
+Both Business Managers plus at least one of the Trade Division Co-Chairmen must be in agreement to change the Trust Administrator. - Pension benefits paid out for each employee will be determined solely by that employee, based on the balance of their RRSP account at the time the worker/ chooses to retire, provided such payments comply with all Federal and Provincial legislation pertaining to Registered Retirement Savings Plans. - Contributions to this Fund will be made solely by the Employee and all such remittances sent to the Fund on behalf of an Employee will be considered a payment of wages.
 The Employer's liability to this Fund shall be limited to remittance of the above noted contributions in the manner and at the times set out herein. - The rights of the Union to take action on behalf of its Member(s) for failure to make payments to the Ironworkers Supplementary Pension Trust Fund, as required by this Article, shall be the same as their rights to take action in respect to a failure to pay wages.

-ARTICLE TWENTY-TWO - APPRENTICESHIP AND TRAINING FUND
+ARTICLE TWENTY TWO: ALBERTA IRONWORKERS APPRENTICESHIP AND TRAINING TRUST FUND prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein.

-- 22.01 (a) The Employer will contribute as per Article 16.00 of this Agreement for all hours that an employee covered by this Agreement is employed by that employer, to the Alberta Ironworkers Apprenticeship and Training Trust Fund, which will be administered by a joint trusteeship.
-The Employer's liability to the said Fund or to any beneficiary or prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein. - (b) Effective July 1, 1995 there shall be an additional five cents (\$0.05) added to the Apprenticeship and Training Fund contributions for the exclusive purpose of funding supervisory training under the "Better SuperVision Program" jointly sponsored by the Alberta Building Trades and the CLR-A. Contributions made in accordance with this Clause shall be held by the Alberta Ironworkers Apprenticeship and Training Trust Fund but shall be accounted for separately.
-The hourly contribution rate of 5¢ can be amended or discontinued at any time by a motion duly made, seconded and approved by the Reinforcing Ironworkers (Provincial) Trade Division.
-The Trade Division must also approve any variation in the use of such Funds from the purposes outlined in this Clause. - The parties agree that the Apprenticeship and Training Fund Committee, consisting of four (4) representatives from the Employers and four representatives from the Union, will meet as required to review the Apprenticeship program and administer the Apprenticeship and Training Fund. - Employers shall, not later than the fifteenth (15th) day of the following month, remit such contributions to the Alberta Ironworkers Apprenticeship and Training Fund at;
+The Employer will contribute as per article 16.00 of this Agreement for all hours that an employee covered by this Agreement is employed by that employer, to the Alberta Ironworkers Apprenticeship and Training Trust Fund, which will be administered by a joint trusteeship.
+The Employer's liability to the said Fund or to any beneficiary or

+- The parties agree that the Alberta Ironworkers Apprenticeship and Training Trust Fund Committee, consisting of four (4) representatives from the Employers and four representatives from the Union, will meet as required to review the Apprenticeship program and administer the Apprenticeship and Training Fund. - 22.03 Employers shall, not later than the fifteenth (15th) day of the following month, remit such contributions to the Alberta Ironworkers Apprenticeship and Training Trust Fund at;